 Halloween is a fun and festive time for the whole family.
 Trick-or-treating, costumes, and plenty of decorations fill neighborhoods across the country.
-Halloween is also a tough time for dogs and dog owners because they know the holiday puts a lot of stress on their pup.
+But, it can also be a tough time for dogs and their owners because the holiday can add a lot of unexpected stressors.

-Depending on your dog’s personality, you might have to lock them away in a room or try to keep them away from the door.
-If you do let your dog roam free, there are a few things you want to think about so you can keep them safe on this spooky holiday.
+Depending on your dog’s personality, you might want to secure them in a quiet room or keep them away from the door.
+If you do let your dog roam free, there are a few things to think about to keep them safe on this spooky holiday.

-We love seeing our dogs in their cute costumes, and each time we dress them up, we know how much they hate it.
-It’s Halloween, so you get a pass this time, but try to make sure that your dog doesn’t completely hate their outfit and can at least deal with it for a few hours.
-If the costume causes pup any discomfort or it irritates their skin, you might want to pass on it.
+It’s Halloween, so you get a pass on the embarrassment factor this time, but try to make sure that your dog doesn’t completely hate their outfit and can at least deal with it for a few hours.
+If the costume causes pup any discomfort or irritates their skin, you might want to pass on it.

-Try the costume on the day before Halloween so you know that everything fits well and you can get your dog used to wearing it.
-While you’re putting the outfit on them, be sure to offer plenty of treats, so they know they are doing a good thing.
-If at any point you think the costume causes pain or discomfort, let them off the hook.
+Try the costume on a few days before Halloween, so you know that everything fits well, and you can get your dog used to wearing it.
+While you’re putting the outfit on, be sure to offer plenty of treats so they know they are doing a good thing.
+If at any point you think the costume causes pain or discomfort, take it off immediately.

 Trick Or Treating

-If a dog consumes any sort of chocolate, including dark chocolate, they can suffer a potentially fatal poisoning and require emergency medical attention.
-Not only is chocolate bad, but many sugary candies contain xylitol, which is an artificial sweetener used in baking that can also be toxic to dogs.
-Ingesting this substitute, causing a rapid drop in blood sugar followed by liver failure.
+If a dog consumes any chocolate, including dark chocolate, they can suffer a potentially fatal poisoning and require emergency medical attention.
+Chocolate is terrible, but many sugary candies also contain xylitol, an artificial sweetener used in baking that can also be toxic to dogs.
+Ingesting this substitute causes a rapid drop in blood sugar followed by liver failure.

 Pups & Kids

 It might seem silly, but Halloween is not always about candy and fun.
-For some kids, it’s about pranks, and you do not want your dog to become the victim of a harsh and reckless prank.
+For some kids, it’s about pranks, and you do not want your dog to become the victim of a cruel and reckless joke.

-If you have your pup out in your yard, be sure to keep an eye on them at all times if people are coming up and petting him.
-Your dog might love all the attention, but not everyone has good intentions around animals.
-If your pup does have a costume on, make sure that no one is misbehaving with the costume and check on your canine frequently to make sure that nothing has shifted and that he or she is still okay.
+If your pup is out in your yard, be sure to keep an eye on them at all times, especially if people are coming to pet him.
+Your dog might love all the attention, but not everyone has good intentions with animals.
+If your pup does have a costume on, make sure that no one is misbehaving, and check on your canine frequently to make sure that nothing has shifted and he is still okay.
 It’s imperative to watch your dog if you have a senior dog or one who suffers from anxiety because loud noises are more likely to startle them.

 Keep Your Dog Indoors

-In a worst-case scenario if your dog is nervous around groups of people or territorial; the best bet would be to keep him away from the action in a room where he can be comfortable and not have to worry about people trespassing in his space if he hasn’t been properly socialized.
+The best bet would be to keep him away from the action in a quiet room where he can be comfortable and not worry about people trespassing in his space, especially if he hasn’t been properly socialized.

-Remember that dogs can also become frightened by scary and unusual costumes, which can lead to unexpected aggression.
-The last thing you want is your dog chasing the “Freddy Krueger” kid down the street.
-If you are at all unsure about how your pup will behave on Halloween, it’s best to keep them away and play it safe.
+Remember that dogs can also become frightened by unusual costumes and unexpected noises, leading to unexpected aggression.
+The last thing you want is your dog chasing “Freddy Krueger” down the street.
+If you are unsure how your pup will behave on Halloween, it’s best to keep them away and play it safe.

 Pumpkin & Corn